 56A.
 The number of Parent Trustees required shall be made up by Parent Trustees appointed by the Board of Trustees if the number of parents standing for election is less than the number of vacancies.

 56B.
-In appointing a Parent Trustee the Board of Trustees shall appoint a person who is the parent, or an individual exercising parental responsibility, of a registered [pupil]/[student] at the Academy; or where it is not reasonably practical to do so, a person who is the parent of a child of [above] compulsory school age [but not above the age of 19] [Include bracketed wording if you will establish and maintain a 16-19 Academy].
+In appointing a Parent Trustee the Board of Trustees shall appoint a person who is the parent, or an individual exercising parental responsibility, of a registered [pupil]/[student] at the Academy; or where it is not reasonably practical to do so, a person who is the parent of a child of [above] compulsory school age [but not above the age of 19]

-[CHIEF EXECUTIVE OFFICER]/[PRINCIPAL]
+CHIEF EXECUTIVE OFFICER/PRINCIPAL

-57. Providing that the [Chief Executive Officer]/[Principal] agrees so to act, the Members may by ordinary resolution appoint the [Chief Executive Officer]/[Principal] as a Trustee.
-[Delete as applicable depending on whether you are a single Academy Trust or a Multi-Academy Trust].
+57. Providing that the Chief Executive Officer/Principal agrees so to act, the Members may by ordinary resolution appoint the Chief Executive Officer/Principal as a Trustee.

 CO-OPTED TRUSTEES

 58. The Trustees may appoint Co-opted Trustees.
 A ‘Co-opted Trustee’ means a person who is appointed to be a Trustee by being Co-opted by Trustees who have not themselves been so appointed.
-The Trustees may not co-opt an employee of the Academy Trust as a Co-opted Trustee if thereby the number of Trustees who are employees of the Academy Trust would exceed one third of the total number of Trustees [including the [Chief Executive Officer]/[Principal] to the extent he or she is a Trustee].
+The Trustees may not co-opt an employee of the Academy Trust as a Co-opted Trustee if thereby the number of Trustees who are employees of the Academy Trust would exceed one third of the total number of Trustees including the Chief Executive Officer/Principal to the extent he or she is a Trustee.

 59 – 63.
 Not used.